Ian-Fogelman/psyduck/README.md

-# Sleepyduck
+# Psyduck

 This repository is based on https://github.com/duckdb/extension-template, check it out if you want to build and ship your own DuckDB extension.

 ---

-This extension, Sleepyduck, allow you to ... <extension_goal>.
+This extension, Psyduck, allow you to ... <extension_goal>.

 ## Building